darwinkjull/TEE-docs/docs/Labelling/getting-started.md

 **Workspace-** The workspace is where the TEE Labelling project is stored.
 This includes all of the constituent projects, datasets, ontologies, etc.

 **Project-** Each project in the workspace comprises a single step in the workflow.
 Projects include one labelling task, and at least one reviewing task.
-A project requries an ontology to apply labels and data rows to apply labels to.
+A project requires an ontology to apply labels and data rows to apply labels to.

 **Ontology-** An ontology is a set of labels that are to be applied during the labelling step of a project.
 Different ontologies can share labels.